What Attracts Silverfish to Your Home | Effective Solutions

 • Damp basements and crawl spaces

-What attracts silverfish from a dietary standpoint is surprisingly diverse.
-These insects feed on starches, proteins, and cellulose found in many household items.
-Understanding their silverfish diet helps explain why they show up in certain areas of your home.
+What attracts silverfish on the food side may surprise you.
+These insects eat starches, proteins, and plant fiber found in many things around the house.
+Knowing their diet helps explain why they show up where they do.

 Common food sources include: